Hanabi-Live/hanabi-live/docs/FEATURES.md

 * By default, it is not possible to give an "empty" clue, which is a clue that touches 0 cards.
 * Each game has the option to allow empty clues.
 * More information on the history of empty clues can be found in the [Hyphen-ated conventions repository](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Empty_Clues.md#history).

+#### One Extra Card

+* Each game has the option to play with one extra card dealt to each player at the start of the game.
+* This can make the game easier with a low amount of players, but make the game harder with a high amount of players.

+#### One Less Card

+* Each game has the option to play with one less card dealt to each player at the start of the game.
+* This can make the game easier with a high amount of players, but make the game harder with a low amount of players.

 #### All or Nothing